hboutemy/maven-bench/README.md

 * maven.version.to
 * warmup.number
 * measures.number-by-maven-version

-The meaning of these properties is given in the [maven-bench.properties](src/test/resources/maven-bench.properties).
+The meaning of these properties is given in the [maven-bench.properties](src/test/resources/maven-bench.properties) file.

 Expliquer fichier property